Achievable logoAchievable logo

 The LR of a negative test result (LR−) = (1 − sensitivity)/specificity.

-For example the positive LR of a test for Pneumococcal pneumonia is +25, means that an individual is 25 times more likely to have a positive test result if he suffers from Pneumococcal pneumonia compared to not having the disease.
-If a test for e.g. shigellosis has a negative LR of -1, it means that when the test is negative, the likelihood of shigellosis in the event of a negative test result is very low.
-Hence, for a diagnostic test, higher the positive LR and lower the negative LR the better.
-Positive LR > 10 and negative LR < 0.1 indicate a useful test.
+For example, if the positive LR of a test for Pneumococcal pneumonia is +25, it means an individual is 25 times more likely to have a positive test result if they have Pneumococcal pneumonia than if they do not have the disease.
+If a test for (e.g.) shigellosis has a negative LR of -1, it means that when the test is negative, the likelihood of shigellosis given a negative test result is very low.

 Pretest odds X LR = Post-test odds

-**ROC curves or receiver operating curves: **They are plotted with false positive rate (1 - specificity) on the X axis and sensitivity (true positive rate) on the Y axis.
+ROC curves or receiver operating curves: These are plotted with false positive rate (1 - specificity) on the X axis and sensitivity (true positive rate) on the Y axis.
 All possible combinations of TPR and FPR compose a ROC space.
-If the intersection of TPR and FPR fall in the area above a diagonal line that splits the ROC into two triangles, then that test is a good test.
+If the intersection of TPR and FPR falls in the area above a diagonal line that splits the ROC into two triangles, then that test is a good test.
 AUC or area under the ROC can be used to predict accuracy of a test.
 An AUC > 0.8 means it is a good test.

 Sensitivity vs. specificity